Little Baddow

-Little Baddow is a village to the east of Chelmsford, Essex.
+Little Baddow is a village and civil parish in the Chelmsford district of Essex, England, lying to the east of Chelmsford itself.
+At the 2021 census the parish had a population of 1,600.

 The name Baddow is believed to have been derived from the River Beadwan, now known as the River Chelmer, which marks the northern boundary of the village.
 Beadwan is thought to be a Celtic word of uncertain meaning, possibly "birch stream" or a reference to the goddess Badbh.

 The village includes woodlands owned by the National Trust and Essex Naturalist Trust.

-Although there are no shops or businesses in the village, there are two pubs, The Generals Arms and The Rodney, a village hall, and Elm Green Preparatory School.
+Although there are no shops in the village, there are two pubs, The Generals Arms and The Rodney, a village hall, and Elm Green Preparatory School.
 Churches are the Anglican St Mary the Virgin and the United Reformed Church.
 St Mary's is a Grade I listed building with a late 11th-century core.
 It contains a 14th-century 'Devil's door', dating to the time when medieval Christians believed the North of side of a church to be the abode of the Devil.

 The village sports ground and clubhouse is used by Little Baddow Cricket club and the local running club, Little Baddow "Ridge" runners.